basis-robotics/basis-website/_posts/2024-09-02-determinism.md

 Note the queueing - we can't process more messages while `OnChatter` is executing, but the replay system doesn't know this and keeps publishing messages.

+### Problem 3 - integration tests are slow, clunky, and don't pair well with unit testing frameworks

+If each message takes 100ms to process, and we replay 10 messages, how long would you expect this test to take?
+With a regular integration test: 10 seconds, for 1 second worth of work.

+Let's say our CI hardware is even faster, able to process a message in 10ms - the test still takes 10 seconds to run, for 100ms worth of work.

+Along with this, how would we integrate this test with `gtest`?
+We'd have to build some sort of framework that manages forking or shelling out to launch each part of it, with timeouts, management for grandchildren processes, etc.

+If we wanted to programmatically create messages (avoiding the use of serialized data on disk), or create a single message and check the output of the system after each step, how would we do it?
+With ROS you'd have two choices:
+1. Stand up a ROS Master, launch the nodes you care about, initialize your test as a ROS node, publish the message, and spin until you (maybe) get a response.
+(Don't forget to turn off paralellism for your tests!)
+2. Break apart your ROS Nodes into libraries, manually shuffling messages between the business logic for each node (good luck keeping this in sync with the launch files)

 ## The solution

 Let's rerun this with basis's _deterministic_ replayer.